g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 Introduced by Labour in 2008, made much stricter by the Conservatives in 2011.
 <br><br>

 The following is just an <a href="{{obs}}">observational</a> argument: it doesn't exonerate or condemn.
 All I can say for it is that it's less pig-ignorant than parroting the uncontrolled figure.

-If you take one thing from this, make it *You cannot infer anything about impact from one number at one point in time without a reference class.*
+If you take one thing from this, make it *You cannot infer anything about impact from one number, at one point in time, without a reference class.*

 In particular, it doesn't make sense without accounting for the number of deaths in this group *before* the WCA reform.
 (Maybe 2380 is an improvement.)
 And it doesn't make sense to compare even those numbers without accounting for large known influences on mortality, e.g. seeing if ages and genders differ between the compared groups.
 What we actually need is not 'deaths' but 'excess' deaths.